undergrad-partner-school

 Located in Tuscaloosa, AL and set in a suburban environment, The University of Alabama is a public university.
 This educational institution operates on a semester-based calendar.
 It has an acceptance rate of 76%.
 The freshman retention rate at The University of Alabama is 89.5% and the six-year graduation rate is 74%.

 For freshmen, the application deadline for this school is May 1.
-For transfer students, the application deadline is March 1.
+The transfer application deadline is March 1.

-Learn more about what The University of Alabama has to offer based on the most recent data this institution has reported.
+To find out more about what The University of Alabama has to offer to its students, read on for the latest data reported by this school.

 Quick Facts